-The 360/VR industry is exploding with new production companies popping up by the day.
-With so many studios to choose from finding the best VR studio for your project might seem like a daunting task.
-Here are some thing to consider when searching for a VR studio.
+The XR industry is growing rapidly– new production companies and immersive media studios are founded every day.
+With so many companies to choose from finding the best XR creators for your project might seem like a daunting task.
+Here are some things to consider.

 Try VR for yourself

-VR is really one of those things that you need to experience to fully understand.
-So do take the time to try out as many different VR experiences as possible before you start looking for a studio.
-By doing this you will have a much better grasp of what is possible and what is not possible to do.
-You are also bound to unlock some great ideas for your brand by experiencing what others have done.
+Virtual reality is really one of those things that you need to experience to fully understand.
+You can’t describe the feeling of immersive presence to a viewer and have them get it the way a person who actually experiences VR will grok it.
+Take the time to try as many different XR scenarios as possible to become educated on the options.
+This provides a greater grasp of what is possible and effective—and it is fun!
+You are also bound to unlock some great ideas for your brand by seeing what others have done.

 Check out portfolios

 Of course, due diligence is standard, but it bears repeating that it is important to evaluate a studio’s previous efforts to see if your artistic vision aligns with a studio’s body of work.
 Have they partnered with companies like yours before?
 Do they have a roster of brands whose communications you admire?
 How long the studio has been in business?
 Do the founder and direct contacts have impressive resumes?
 Check references.
 Don’t disregard studios solely on the basis of size or number of projects under their belt.
 The VR industry is young and innovating every day.
 Check out case studies on VRM to see what is being produced in your vertical and which studios are making their mark.

 Member studios listed on VRM are more than happy to discuss your project ahead of time.
 They will outline what is possible given budget parameters and creative brief.
 Chat with a few different companies to check your chemistry with their teams, make sure you share the same artistic vision for the project and ensure that you have established good communication and a solid rapport before selecting a studio.